KnpLabs/KnpUserBundle/Resources/doc/index.md

 **d) Propel User class**

+When using Propel, the `FOS\UserBundle\Model\UserInterface` is implemented by a proxy object.
-Currently, FOSUserBundle does not allow to extend the user class with your own stuff when using Propel.
-So you must use the `FOS\UserBundle\Propel\User` class in your configuration (see step 6) and you don't have to create another class.
+If you don't want to add your own logic in your user class, you can simply use `FOS\UserBundle\Propel\UserProxy` as proxy user class and `FOS\UserBundle\Propel\User` as model class in your configuration (see step 6) and you don't have to create another class.

+If you want to add your own fields, you can extend the model class.
+But the Form component does not support using `__call` to access properties so you will have to extend the proxy class as well to support these fields.

 ### Step 5: Configure your application's security.yml